jlk/readme/README.md

 I truely hope you intrepert my call the 2nd way.

 ## Customers
+In a modern enterprise, "customers" can be internal groups that we work with, or actual paying(hopefully) customers from the outside world.
+This section relates to both of those.

 A good portion of my working hours are spent customer-facing - either in person or remote.
 I do that so you don't have to.
 If you've voiced interest, I may bring you along for a ride.
 I may also bring you along for a ride if I think I'll need extra firepower on a call.
-I will never ever ever bring you along to take the fall for something.
+I will **never ever ever** bring you along just to take the blame for something.

 If I have a customer meeting coming up, I may ask for your help.
 If this happens, consider it high priority.

 I **really, really don't like looking bad in front of customers**, and I will go to considerable lengths to prevent that from happening, if I sense/know that it's possible/probable.
 Making sure things are tested and documented helps me considerably here.
+So does honesty; if something is not working as expected, please let me know so I don't learn about it in front of a customer.

 ## Incremental Change
 As a "startup person" and as a recovering consultant, I tend to organize projects into phases - usually 3: